Captain Stephen McGregor (1908–1944)

 5 Off[icers] & 151 EM [Enlisted Men] disembarked LST’s fr 0800 to 1200, 6 Jun 1944 under enemy shell & sniper fire.
 1 off SWA [seriously wounded in action] by enemy shell.
 17 Dukws out of 44 were missing.
 A large No. of prisoners were taken by other units, weather fr fair to cool & cloudy, morale high, movement of freight & personnel begins from ship to shore.
 Company worked on beach policing [cleanup] and moving obstacles.

-Sometime on June 6, Captain McGregor was killed in action or mortally wounded by enemy artillery.
+Around 1000 hours on D-Day, Captain McGregor was killed or mortally wounded by enemy artillery.
 Various accounts have him being hit either on the beach or just offshore.
-It is also unclear how he survived after being hit.
+It is also unclear how long he survived after being hit.
 The morning report stated that Captain McGregor was “seriously wounded in action, evacuated and trfd [transferred]” to England.

 Captain McGregor’s executive officer, 1st Lieutenant (later Captain) Nathaniel Ring Watkin, Jr. (1913–1974) told his son years later that he and McGregor were swimming offshore from the beach when McGregor was hit by artillery and killed instantly.